-- 4.2 Members shall conduct themselves in accordance with the MCIA, as amended from time to time. - 4.3 Members have strict obligations to avoid conflicts of interest by taking the following steps whenever a Member has a direct or indirect pecuniary interest in any matter that is before them in a meeting where the Member is present: - a) disclose the general nature of the Member's interest prior to any consideration of the matter in the meeting; - b) refrain from participating in the discussion of the matter or in any vote on the matter; and - refrain from attempting to influence the voting on the matter or question, before, during or after the meeting. - 4.45.2 Members have important ethical and statutory obligations to adhere to the steps outlined above to ensure avoidance of any conflict of interest in connection with carrying out the obligations of the Member's office. - 5.3 While the Integrity Commissioner may provide general interpretation of the MCIA, it is expected that Members seek independent legal advice on a specific question of individual compliance with the MCIA. - 4.56.0 Members have a duty to hold in strict confidence all information concerning matters dealt with at In-Camera meetings (meetings closed to the public).
-Members shall not, either directly or indirectly, release, make public or in any way divulge any such information or any aspect of the In-Camera deliberations to anyone, unless expressly authorized by Council or required by law to do so. - 4.66.1 Members shall not release information in contravention of the provisions of the MFIPPA. - 4.76.2 Members shall not release information subject to solicitor-client privilege, unless expressly authorized by Council or required by law to do so. - 4.86.3 Members shall not misuse confidential information (information that they have knowledge of by virtue of their position as a Councillor, Board or Committee Member that is not in the public domain, including e-mails and correspondence from other Members of Council, Board or Committee Member or third parties) such that it may cause detriment to the Corporation, Council or others, or benefit or detriment to themselves or others.
+- 4.2.1 Members shall conduct themselves in accordance with the MCIA, as amended from time to time. - 4.2.2 Members have strict obligations to avoid conflicts of interest by taking the following steps whenever a Member has a direct or indirect pecuniary interest in any matter that is before them in a meeting where the Member is present: - a) disclose the general nature of the Member's interest prior to any consideration of the matter in the meeting; - b) refrain from participating in the discussion of the matter or in any vote on the matter; and - c) refrain from attempting to influence the voting on the matter or question, before, during or after the meeting. - 4.2.3 Members have important ethical and statutory obligations to adhere to the steps outlined above to ensure avoidance of any conflict of interest in connection with carrying out the obligations of the Member's office.

+4.3 Confidential Information

+4.3.1 Members have a duty to hold in strict confidence all information concerning matters dealt with at In-Camera meetings (meetings closed to the public).
+Members shall not, either directly or indirectly, release, make public or in any way divulge any such information or any aspect of the In-

+- Camera deliberations to anyone, unless expressly authorized by Council or required by law to do so. - 4.3.2 Members shall not release information in contravention of the provisions of the MFIPPA. - 4.3.3 Members shall not release information subject to solicitor-client privilege, unless expressly authorized by Council or required by law to do so. - 4.3.4 Members shall not misuse confidential information (information that they have knowledge of by virtue of their position as a Councillor, Board or Committee Member that is not in the public domain, including e-mails and correspondence from other Members of Council, Board or Committee Member or third parties) such that it may cause detriment to the Corporation, Council or others, or benefit or detriment to themselves or others.

-Release of Information to Public and Media
+4.4 Release of Information to Public and Media

-4.97.0 Members acknowledge that official information related to decisions and resolutions made by Council will normally be communicated to the community and the media by the Council as a whole or the Mayor as Head of Council, or by his/her designate.
+4.4.1 Members acknowledge that official information related to decisions and resolutions made by Council will normally be communicated to the community and the media by the Council as a whole or the Mayor as Head of Council, or by his/her designate.
 Further guidelines on the release of information to public and media are outlined in the Corporate Communication Policy No. 76.

-Acceptance of Gifts
+4.5 Acceptance of Gifts